niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ### 8. There are many roads to a good career. ###

 Whatever stage of life you are in, the Master&#39;s is a reset button.
 It helps you launch on a path.
-Prepare yourself for an impactful long career, rather than for the first job you may want to land with a big name company.
+Prepare for an impactful long career, rather than for the first job you may want to land.

 ### In short, be intentional ###

-Set your own goals for your Master&#39;s program and try your best to meet them.
+Set goals for your Master&#39;s program and try your best to meet them.

 #### Caveats ####
 <a name="caveats"></a>